zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 If you decorate a method or class with ``zpublsh(False)``, you explicitly mark it or its instances, respectively, as not zpublishable.
+If you decorate a method with ``zpublish(methods=...)`` where the `...` is either a single request method name or a sequence of request method names, you specify that the object is zpublishable only for the mentioned request methods.

 Another requirement is that a publishable object must not have a name that begins with an underscore.
 These two restrictions are designed to